1. Start by adding your name in the space provided, then input the starting date of the week.

 2. If you prefer to use a 24-hour time format, you can toggle the switch to the on position.

-3. If you need to include breaks, toggle the “add breaks” switch to the on position.
+3. If you need to include breaks, such as lunch break, toggle the “add breaks” switch to the on position.

 4. Next, click the dropdown underneath the days of the week and choose if you want to set an hourly rate.